 There is unquestionably a ‘disconnect’ between many states in America when it comes to marijuana legality.
 We have cannabis-friendly states such as California, Colorado, and Oregon on one side.
-On the other, there remain staunch anti-weed locations, including Indiana, Idaho, and Louisiana.
+On the other, there remain staunch anti-marijuana locations, including Indiana and Idaho.

-According to Initiative 65, the Mississippi Department of Health must create rules and regulations for an MMJ program by July 1, 2021.
-The Department is also supposed to issue ID cards and treatment center licenses by August 15, 2021.
-Realistically, registered MMJ patients won’t be able to buy cannabis legally until the end of 2021.
+According to Initiative 65, the Mississippi Department of Health had to create rules and regulations for an MMJ program by July 1, 2021.
+The Department was also supposed to issue ID cards and treatment center licenses by August 15, 2021.
+Realistically, registered MMJ patients were in a position where they could buy cannabis by the end of 2021.

-Initiative 65 states that 22 medical conditions qualify for an MMJ card.
-These include, but are not limited to:
+Initiative 65 stated that 22 medical conditions qualified for an MMJ card.
+These included, but were not limited to:

 - Crohn’s disease